Emory-Melody/GraphSlim/docs/quickstart.md

 ```shell
 python examples/train_node_sparsification.py
 ```

-It will defaultly adopt `kcenter` method.
+It will defaultly adopt `kcenter` as sparsification method.

 ```shell
 python examples/train_coarsen.py
 ```

 It will defaultly adopt `variation_neighborhoods` as coarsening method.

 ```shell
 python examples/train_condense.py
 ```

-It will defaultly adopt `GCond` as coarsening method. t
+It will defaultly adopt `GCond` as condensation method.